wearebraid/vueformulate.com/docs/changelog/README.md

 # Changelog

+## v2.2.10 - April 29, 2020

+- Removes node 11 as engine in `package.json` (should not have ever been there).

 ## v2.2.9 - April 28, 2020

 - Fixes an issue that caused inputs to remain in the form even when they were removed (via `v-if`).